-Jordyn Woods Steams Up Instagram In Skin-Tight Top
+Jordyn Woods Steams Up Instagram In Skintight Top

 According to Teen Vogue, Jordyn was recently asked about her friendship breakup with Kylie, and revealed that nothing can feel as bad as when when she lost her father, saying everything else pales in compassion.

 “The toughest breakup I had to go through was losing my father.
 Everything doesn’t feel as intense as that.
 Losing my dad prepared me for everything that happens in life, and… life has thrown some really crazy things at me.
-That’s part of the process, ” Woods said of the death of her dad, who passed away from cancer in 2017.
+That’s part of the process,” Woods said of the death of her dad, who passed away from cancer in 2017.

 As for Jenner, she’s said to be completely over the drama of her friendship with Woods.